manarai/byu-gbc-bio559r-course/README.md

    # Install the course environment (one command)
    bash scripts/install_environment.sh

-   ## What this does:

-   ## Creates a Conda env named bio559r using conda-forge/bioconda

-   ## Registers Python (bio559r) and R kernels for Jupyter

-   ## Sets up R cleanly so Python↔R works
+   ## What this does: Creates a Conda env named bio559r using conda-forge/bioconda.
+Registers Python (bio559r) and R kernels for Jupyter.
+Sets up R cleanly so Python↔R works
    ```

 4. **Test your installation:**